Electric vehicle charging infrastructure: Israel

 Israel has enacted policies that create a tax differential between zero-emission vehicles and traditional cars, to accelerate the transition to electric cars.

 Better Place began to build its first electric vehicle network in Israel in conjunction with French car-maker, Renault.
 The company conducted its first market tests in Israel, Denmark and Hawaii because their small size also made them suitable as test markets.
 Better Place opened its first functional charging station in Israel the first week of December 2008 at Cinema City in Pi-Glilot, and additional stations were planned in Tel Aviv, Haifa, Kfar Saba, Holon, and Jerusalem.

 In March 2011 Better Place presented a detailed plan for network construction, including 40 battery swap stations and 400 charging stations across Israel.
-200 locations were said to be under construction or planned at the end of 2011, but that goal was not reached.
+A total of 200 locations were said to be under construction or planned at the end of 2011, but that goal was not reached.
 On 26 May 2013, Better Place filed for bankruptcy in Israel, having terminated its projects in most markets.

 Gnrgy, originally a producer of mobile charging solutions, entered the market as an alternative to Betterplace.
 On 29 February 2012 it partnered with Pango, provider of parking billing solutions, to set up a series of charging stations throughout Israel.